 The hitch will give you a standard gooseneck ball.
 You’ll then set the hitch into the rails and secure them tightly using the pins.

 Taking measurements related to both the truck and trailer is the best way to determine what size gooseneck adapter you need.
-Also know your trailers weight to make sure your adapter is rated for the weight you will be pulling.
+Also, know the weight of your trailer to make sure your adapter is rated for the weight you will be pulling.

-For measurements you need to consider the turning radius of the trailer and height over the trucks bedrails.
+For measurements, you need to consider the turning radius of the trailer and height over the bedrails of the truck.

 Consult a professional, giving him or her the measurements you’ve taken as well as details related to your truck and trailer.

-What to Consider When Buying a Gooseneck 5th Wheel Adapter
+What to Consider When Buying a Fifth Wheel To Gooseneck Adapter

 Your trailer must ride level.
 Some adapters are a fixed height, while others are adjustable.
 The adjustable adapters are more expensive, so consider your budget when deciding what’s best.